IMPORTANT SUMMER INFORMATION

 New Start Times for 2017-18

 David Douglas is adjusting school start and end times for 2017-18 in order to facilitate a smoother transportation system and accommodate families.
-The current time proposals for elementary are:
+The start and end times for Ventura Park will be:

 - 8:40 arrival/breakfast

 Hello, Ventura Park families and community!
 I am honored and excited to be the new principal at VP beginning on July 1, 2017!
 Long-time principal Jakob Curtis will be moving his talents to the Evergreen school district in Washington to coordinate services for English language learners.
 I thank him for his years of dedication and whole-hearted investment to our school, and we all wish him well in his new position!